IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/customization/use-the-configuration-framework.md

 __Note:__ The key name must have a `ConfigKey` suffix, and be suitable for use as a [Kotlin property name](https://kotlinlang.org/docs/coding-conventions.html#property-names).

 __Note:__ `"description"` is an optional field.
 It is used as KDoc for the generated configuration keys.

 ### Dynamic configuration file

-To create a dynamic configuration for the account settings service, create a JSON file in the `configurations/static` folder:
+To create a dynamic configuration for the accounts settings service, create a JSON file in the `configurations/static` folder:
 `examples/plugin/settingsservice/src/main/configurations/dynamic/com.example.ivi.example.plugin.service.json`